On this page

 Get started

 Role-based Access Control (RBAC) lets you manage who can access specific areas of Amplitude and the actions they can perform in those areas.
-By offering granular access controls, your Amplitude administrators can scale Amplitude adoption and prevent unauthorized actions.
+Granular access controls help Amplitude administrators scale Amplitude adoption and prevent unauthorized actions.

 RBAC provides administrators a centralized location for assigning permissions to individual users or groups.
 For example, if your organization has an Analyst role, you can assign the same base permissions to that role.
-When a new analyst joins the team and is assigned Analyst, they automatically inherit the same set of permissions as everyone else with the Analyst role.
+When a new analyst joins the team and receives the Analyst role, they automatically inherit the same set of permissions as everyone else with the Analyst role.

 • Improved security: Limit data access based on job responsibilities.